khashayarmobarez/first-nextJs-project-dashboard/README.md

 `

 That's it.
 You may not see a difference in your application in development, but you should notice a performance improvement in production.
 Next.js will prerender the static parts of your route and defer the dynamic parts until the user requests them.

+## chapter 1/11: Adding Search and Pagination
+use the Next.js APIs: useSearchParams, usePathname, and useRouter.
+Implement search and pagination using URL search params.